willstepp/writings/joseph-the-son/jts.md

 “That is not what Christians believe.
 That is not what we believe.”

 The old man coughed and wheezed.
-He found it humorous.
+He laughed bitterly.

 “It doesn’t matter what you believe.
 It doesn’t matter what I believe.
 It only matters what is.”

 “This is my house.
 We lived in this house.
 This same house.
 Mama, Daddy, little Gracie.
 We worked them fields.
 Cows in the fields.
 Had to feed them, milk them.
 Ever day.
 Rain or shine.
 Work to be done.
 Dairy farm.
 Weekends they held dances in the old school house.
 Stacked desks on the wall.
 Made a dance floor.
 Had music.
 Jim Masingill and his brothers had a band.
 They used to pick flowers and sell em at the door.
 Buy a flower for your girl.
 Them boys lined on the walls.
 Scared to talk to the pretty girls.
 Wearing those dresses.
 Flour sack dresses, yes sir.
 She was there too.
 First time I saw her I knew she was mine.
 Mine forever.
 Inny.
 Soft hair, shy eyes.
 Small hands.
 Like a bird.”

 "Think I don't know.
 Think I don't know that you laugh at me.
 I know more than you think I do.
 Think I was always old?
 Think my mind was always confused?
 Once I was strong.
 Once I was witty.
 Made jokes.
 Once I felt pity for the aged and the poor.
 With a solemn and respectful face I gave money to those in need.
 In so many small ways I lorded it over them.
 All the time welling up with pride at my goodness, sometimes to the verge of tears at my benevolence.
 How vain I was.
 How useless and vain.
 What did I know about loss then?
 It all goes to shit.
 God and Jesus and the Holy Ghost.
 Virgin birth.
 Walking on water.
 The resurrection.
 That's the lie.
 The only truth in this world is disintegration.
 There will be no reunion.
 What is gone will not come again."